 In addition, the supply chain for the manufacturing of our product candidates is complicated and can involve several parties.
-If we were to experience any supply chain issues, including as a result of the COVID-19 pandemic, our product supply could be seriously disrupted.
-We expect that the logistical challenges associated with our supply chain will grow more complex as we expand enrollment in our clinical trials for CPI-818, ciforadenant and mupadolimab and as we commence any clinical trials for additional product candidates.
+If we were to experience any supply chain issues, our product supply could be seriously disrupted.
+We expect that the logistical challenges associated with our supply chain will grow more complex as we expand enrollment in our clinical trials for soquelitinib, ciforadenant and mupadolimab and as we commence any clinical trials for additional product candidates.